saucelabs/sauce-docs/docs/web-apps/live-testing/live-cross-browser-testing.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You can run live tests of your websites on a wide variety of operating system, browser, version, and screen resolution configurations.
+You can run live tests of your your websites on a wide variety of operating system, browser, version, and screen resolution configurations.

 ## What You'll Need